scuzzydude/asimov/asimov.md

 Post-Agency's sole purpose is promoting the appreciation of the artist's genius.

 How does the PoAS accomplish this?
 I have no idea.
-That is the job for which the scootage of the PoAS are responsible for.
+That is the job for which the scootage of the PoAS are responsible.

 Maybe there is a more practical way of defining it; a way that is generic and applicable across all forms of expression.
 One of the primary actual responsibilities of the scoot is for the eternal preservation of the digital record of expressions of genius.